SeanHwangG/test/computer-science/os.md

 {% endtab %}
 {% endtabs %}

-## Caching
+## Cache

 ![Cache](images/20210301_180426.png)

+* Take advantage of the locality of reference, recently requested data is likely to be requested again
+* Caches can exist at all levels in architecture, but often found at near to front end

 > Terms

+* CDN: Content Delievery Network is a kind of cache that comes into play for sites serving large amounts of static media
+  * CDN will query the back-end servers for the file, cache it locally
 * L Cache: implemented using SRAM (static random access memory)
   * temporal/spatial locality
   * L1: * on processor chip accessed nearly as fast as the register file (10,000 bytes)
   * L2: connected to processor by special bus, 5 ~ 10 times slower than L1 (0.1m - 1m bytes)

-* Associative Mapping
-  * Full associativity mapping searches tag through entire cache
+* Associative Mapping: Full associativity mapping searches tag through entire cache
   * locality of reference principle: recently requested data is likely to be requested again
   * main memory: 256 blocks of 128 Kbits
   * cache memory: 16, 32-bit words and capacity of 32k words
-* Direct Mapping
-  * each block of main memory maps into one unique line of cache
+* Direct Mapping: Each block of main memory maps into one unique line of cache
   * bad when a program accesses 2 blocks that map to the same line
   * victim cache doesn't swap data to main memory but places into a specified line of cache